• Skip to primary navigation

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

 Gluten-free baking can be a challenge, but with a little bit of knowledge, it can be a lot less intimidating.
-Following are some of the most helpful gluten-free baking tips that I have found that can help you feel more confident in the kitchen, and creating all kinds of gluten-free treats to enjoy and share.
+Following are some of the most helpful gluten-free baking tips that I have found that can help you feel more confident in the kitchen, and create all kinds of gluten-free treats to enjoy and share.

-From figuring out what flours to use, to wondering about gums, leavening and starches, gluten-free baking does require some know-how.
+From figuring out what flours to use, to wondering about gums, leavening, and starches, gluten-free baking does require some know-how.

 Why We Went Gluten Free